smplcod/acpc/README.md

 - Admin pages display "Subpages:" with a full URL tree when subpages exist
 - Navigation sidebars derive from the same tree; admin lists all URLs flat (no nested lists), public lists non-admin URLs
 - User and admin sidebars highlight the active link
-- Charts dashboard at `/admin/charts` with mini charts for growth, engagement, reliability, and revenue
+- Dashboard at `/admin` with mini charts for growth, engagement, reliability, and revenue
-- Detailed analytics pages at `/admin/charts/*` for growth, engagement, reliability, and revenue
+- Detailed analytics pages at `/admin/*` for growth, engagement, reliability, and revenue
 - Chart.js users charts at `/admin/ui/charts`

 # ACP+Charts сomming soon